QTechTheory/VQD/NVCenter/README.md

 # Nitrogen-vacancy center qubits

-There is currently one virtual NV-center devices, namely NV-center diamond that is inspired from devices in the University of Delft.
+There is currently one virtual NV-center device, namely NV-center diamond that is inspired from devices in the University of Delft.
 This device is instantiated with command ``NVCenterDelft[]``.

 ## Characteristics